About Me

 I have received several awards from local and national environmental organizations, including the year 2000 Friend of the Oak Award from the Visalia Beautification Committee; the year 2000 Sierra Cup Award from the Sierra Club Kern Kaweah Chapter; the national Sierra Club’s “Special Achievement Award,” the in 2003 the “University of the Wilderness Award” from the Bonnie J. Gisel, the Curator of the LeConte Memorial Lodge (now the Yosemite Conservation Heritage Center).
 I think the award I appreciate the most is the “John Muir Conservation Award” which I received in 1996 from the John Muir Memorial Association.

-I was for many years very active in the Sierra Club, at times with the national, state, and local chapter and group level (between 1969 and 2020).
 Alas, the Sierra Club has now rejected such long years of grassroots commitment (which I had naively thought were worthy of appreciation not deprecation).
 In its 2019 national “Structural Assessment” the Club formally decries such commitment and service as mere “privilege of time” which improperly “rewards deep and long involvement with the organization” – as if that somehow prevented new people from participating or volunteering.
 My head swirls with such a conclusion: every Sierra Club chapter and group I ever served in always welcomed new volunteers and even offered to make them an officer “just for showing up!”
 I actually believe that the touted belief in “diversity, equity, and inclusion” does not include the category of Age.
-Despite their attempt to embrace many kinds of political identities, “ageism” is still practiced.
+When I was a teenager, I found a bias against young people in the Sierra Club, too.
+Yet, that was a time that I had more “priviilege of time” than people who had full-time jobs!
+And now older people who are typically retired and so have more free time, are rejected as well.
+Despite their attempt to embrace many kinds of political identities, “ageism” is still practiced, whether against youth or seniors.

 My documentation for how the Sierra Club has gone astray is posted on the John Muir Global Network website.